 These links will be in no particular order, just added at the bottom of the list as I find/think of them.
 Almost every website or program I add is FREE to use, so if you notice a broken link or something that is now charging, please let me know.

 Kalindria has TONS of great resources on this page.
 The one that I found in NaNovember 2012 that helped me greatly is Outline 50K 20 Chap, which is an awesome guide to writing a novel with 50,000 words and 20 chapters.

 NaNo for the New and Insane by Lazette Gifford is an e-book I found in 2007 and it is a great introduction for NaNo Newbies.

 Write or Die is a site that I don’t use, but many wrimos swear by it.
 You write in the text box on the site, but if you get distracted, you get a mild punishment.
-You can edit the settings for the punishment, but beware: if you choose kamikaze mode, if you stop typing your words will erase themselves!
+You can edit the settings for the punishment, but beware: if you choose kamikaze mode then when you stop typing, your words will erase themselves!
 Note: This site will not save your work when you leave the page, so be sure to copy/paste it into your novel.